nateonmission/NCAAStatsProc/README.md

 #NCAA STAT PROCESSOR
 ----

-This console application takes a CSV file, aquired from the NCAA website, and aggrigates and averages the College-level data for the athletic conference chosen by the user.
+This console application reads a CSV file, aquired from the NCAA website, then aggrigates and averages the data from the College-level for the athletic conference chosen by the user.
+It is then saved as a JSON file.

 ##Dependenacies
 This C# application makes use of SQLite, LINQ, and its ADO.net provider for the user registration and statistical functions.